Key takeaways

 The bottom line

 Knowing your budget before shopping for a boat could spare you a lot of financial headaches in the future.
 To come up with a price range, make sure to assess your credit and financial situation, in addition to researching estimated ownership costs.
-This will help you determine whether this is something that actually fits within your current budget or if you need to make some adjustments before buying.
+This will help you determine whether a boat fits your current budget or if you need to make some adjustments before buying.